-This community phase is characterized by an overall decline in cover (10 to 15 percent) due to branch-pruning and lack of recruitment of longer-lived species, mortality of shorter-lived perennials, and lack of emergence of annual forbs and grasses.
-Joshua tree and big galleta are likely to decline due to drought-induced mortality, while blackbrush remains stable.
+This community phase is characterized by an overall decline in cover due to branch-pruning and lack of recruitment of longer-lived species, mortality of shorter-lived perennials, and lack of emergence of annual forbs and grasses.
+Joshua tree and big galleta are likely to decline due to drought-induced mortality, while creosote bush remains stable.
 We do not have data to support this community phase, and this description is based on research.
-This community is at reduced risk of burning, and if it is ignited, will experience lower severity, smaller fires because of reductions in annual and perennial biomass (Minnich 2003).
-However, if drought immediately follows a period of heavy moisture, standing biomass of native fuels may carry a fire one year post-production (Minnich 2003), and standing dead biomass of non-native annuals may provide fuel for 2 -3 years post-fire (Minnich 2003; Rao et al. 2010).
-Blackbrush populations remain very stable during drought, but cover may decline due to branch-pruning (Webb et al. 2003, Pendleton and Meyer, 2004).
-Blackbrush is capable of utilizing soil moisture at any time of the year, which provides a buffer from the effects of winter drought (which is typical of this ecological site where the majority of precipitation comes during winter).
-Blackbrush recruitment is episodic, and only occurs after heavy winter and spring rain (Summers et al. 2009), so recruitment will be absent during periods of drought.
+Creosote bush is an evergreen species capable of utilizing moisture at any time of the year.
+This ability buffers populations from the effects of drought that occur as the absence of the winter rains (the primary source of moisture for this ecological site).
+Further, creosote bush germinates in response to moisture during the warm season, so may still recruit if warm season rains occur during winter drought (Hereford et al. 2006).
+Creosote bush exhibits branchpruning during severe drought, but mortality during drought in the Mojave Desert is very low (Webb et al. 2003, Hereford et al. 2006).
 Joshua tree may suffer relatively high mortality rates during severe drought, especially in drier parts of its range, such as this ecological site.
-DeFalco et al (2010) measured 26% mortality in Joshua trees growing in undisturbed vegetation in Joshua Tree National Park during drought in the early 2000s.
-However, long-term monitoring in the northern portion of the range of Joshua tree showed a net increase in Joshua trees size and density over a thirty-six year period (Webb et al. 2003) that included periods of drought.
+DeFalco et al. (2010) measured 26 percent mortality in Joshua trees growing in undisturbed vegetation in Joshua Tree National Park during drought in the early 2000s.
+However, longterm monitoring in the northern portion of the range of Joshua tree showed a net increase in Joshua trees size and density over a thirty-six year period (Webb et al. 2003) that included periods of drought.
 Modeling has predicted loss of Joshua tree from southern, warmer and drier regions of its current range, with extension into northern areas under future climate change scenarios (Dole et al. 2003), which appears to be supported by the differing effects of drought observed in the southern and northern extensions of the Joshua tree range.
 Joshua tree recruitment is likely to be negatively impacted by drought.
 Joshua tree recruitment is a rare phenomenon, with fruit set occurring irregularly, and seed germination dependent on soil moisture (Esque et al. 2010).
 Demographic monitoring of Joshua tree throughout Mojave Desert National Parks has found virtually no recruitment over the last several years (Esque et al. 2010).
-Joshua trees depend on rodents for dispersal and possibly release of seeds from hard fruit pods(Vander Wall et al. 2006), and rodent populations decline during drought (Beatley 1969, 1974).
+Joshua trees depend on rodents for dispersal and possibly release of seeds from hard fruit pods (Vander Wall et al. 2006), and rodent populations decline during drought (Beatley 1969, 1974).
 Thus, Joshua tree fruit set, seed dispersal, and seed germination is likely to decline or be absent during drought.
 Big galleta may suffer very high rates of drought-induced mortality (Webb et al. 2003; Hereford et al. 2006); however, big galleta can respond very quickly to brief, intermittent rain during rare summer monsoonal events, which can buffer big galleta populations in the absence of more predictable winter rains.
-Big galleta may suffer very high rates of drought-induced mortality (Webb et al. 2003; Hereford 2006); however, big galleta can respond very quickly to rainfall at any time of the year (Matthews 2000), so rare monsoonal rainstorms can buffer big galleta populations in the absence of more predictable winter rains.
+This community is at reduced risk of burning, and if it is ignited, will experience lower severity, smaller fires because of reductions in annual and perennial biomass (Minnich 2003).
+However, drought immediately after a period of heavy moisture, results in standing biomass of native fuels that may carry a fire one year post-production (Minnich 2003), and standing dead biomass of non-native annuals that may provide fuel for 2 -3 years post-fire (Minnich 2003; Rao et al. 2010).

-Community 2.3 Fire regeneration community
+Community 2.3 Post-fire regeneration community